fredfeng/CS162/homework/hw1.md

 Each problem will be tested using five test cases (not shown to you), for a total of 20 test cases (hence 20 points total for this assignment).
 Your score for this assignment will be the total number of test cases passed.
+Gradescope will automatically grade your submissions and show you your score.

+**Important notes**:
 * Hint: you will need to use recursion in _all_ of these problems.
+* Please make sure you have the latest version of `lamp` so that you do not encounter any weird bugs that we may have fixed.
+The homework assignment will be graded with the version of `lamp` compiled on `Sat 09 Jan 2021 05:56:17 PM PST`, which can be downloaded from Gauchospace.
 * You may assume that a linked list is "well-typed", i.e. it is always of the form `n1 @ n2 @ ... @ Nil` where each `n` is an integer and there is a `Nil` at the end of the list.
 However, you must check to ensure that any linked list